Followers of Freya

 * Treat as clerics, except that they fight as and have the armor and weapon restrictions of magic-users.

-* Still, they must also roll for Volva Magical Side-Effects when casting any spells (see below) in addition to their divinity's ones.
-These results can be adjusted based on the Volva's tradition, per Referee.
+* Still, they must also roll for Seidr Magical Side-Effects when casting any of their spells (see below) in addition to those of their divinity.
+For example, a seidkona of Freya would roll on both the table for her goddess and the one below whenever casting her spells.

 (Note that men who practice seidr will suffer great shame, considered unmanly, especially if caught by other Norsemen.)

-6. Move on to a new place the next day.
+11. Move on to a new place by the next day.

 Next week: Temples of Freya in Part II!